woman driving with headphones on

 • Cannot Diagnose Issues With The Vehicle – Certain issues pertaining to a vehicle are purely auditory and would go completely unnoticed if wearing headphones while driving.
 Grinding and slipping noises may occur and the driver would never know.
 This could put the vehicle in serious danger of being damaged, costing the operator time and money.

-What Are Some Alternatives To Headphones While Driving?
+What Are Some Safe and Legal Alternatives To Headphones While Driving?

 • Wear a Headset That Only Covers One Ear – This allows the driver to have an available ear open for traffic related sounds, while safely keeping both hands on the wheel.
 A popular example would be a Bluetooth Headset.